Decatur Lunar New Year

-Join us for a Pan-Asian Lunar New Year festival, where we celebrate with our family & friends,featuring the diverse customs of: Vietnam, South Korea, China, Japan, and the Philippines.
-This event has ended but you can follow us on social media for the latest updates @decaturlny.
+Mark you calendars!
+Our 5th Annual Pan-Asian Lunar New Year festival will take place on Sunday, March 1st, 2026.
+We will celebrate with our family & friends, featuring the diverse customs of: Vietnam, South Korea, China, Thailand, Japan, and the Philippines.
+Follow us on social media for the latest updates @decaturlny.

 The Lunar New Year Festival is a showcase of the diverse ways different countries in Asia celebrate the New Year.
 It's often called "Chinese New Year" but that's a misnomer, as other countries outside of China also honor it.
 In fact, Vietnam, Korea, Singapore, Malaysia, Indonesia, and the Philippines (amongst others) all take part.
 What is universal amongst all the countries is that Lunar New Year signifies spending time with family and engaging in traditions that bring good luck and health.